 Asking for such demographic data is not illegal in every country.
 Therefore, you need to be prepared to provide this information if you are vying to get an expat job offer in certain regions of the world.
 Failure to provide such details may disqualify you for the role.
 So think twice about neglecting to provide it on your resume or skipping these questions on a job application.

 Another important aspect of an expat resume is the inclusion of any international experience that may have been gained in the past.
 This is not necessarily exclusive to paid positions that you have held in other countries.
 It could be study or volunteer abroad activities that you performed in the past.
-Oftentimes evidence of immersive experiences abroad (excluding vacations) are a plus on expat resumes.
+Oftentimes evidence of immersive experiences abroad (excluding vacations) is a plus on expat resumes.

 International employers who frequently hire expats like to see that prospective expats have substantive international exposure, though this is not a requirement for the average expat position.
 As I mentioned in my previous post, expat employers want to ensure that you are not going to bail as soon as you experience a little conflict or trivial difficulties.
 Someone with a proven track record of satisfying the components involved in working, studying, and/or volunteering abroad is usually an asset to an expat employer.